Organisms at high altitude: Invertebrates

 Other invertebrates with high-altitude habitats are Euophrys omnisuperstes, a spider that lives in the Himalaya range at altitudes of up to 6700 m; it feeds on stray insects that are blown up the mountain by the wind.
 The springtail Hypogastrura nivicola (one of several insects called snow fleas) also lives in the Himalayas.
 It is active in the dead of winter, its blood containing a compound similar to antifreeze.
 Some allow themselves to become dehydrated instead, preventing the formation of ice crystals within their body.

 Insects can fly and kite at very high altitude.
-Flies are common in the Himalaya up to 6300 m.
+Flies are common in the Himalayas up to 6300 m.
 Bumble bees were discovered on Mount Everest at more than 5,600 m above sea level.
 In subsequent tests, bumblebees were still able to fly in a flight chamber which recreated the thinner air of 9,000 m.